PICurv 0.1.0

 • picurv does not mutate an old run directory in place when you start a new solve,

-• restart workflows read from an existing run but still create a new run directory for the restarted continuation.
+• restart workflows (--restart-from) read from an existing run but still create a new run directory for the restarted continuation,

 run_id is generated automatically as <case_basename>_<timestamp>.